-Because this information can be dynamically changed in FIFO mode during real-time application execution, the information is provided at the block input instead of you setting them through block parameters.
-To be able to transmit more than one CAN message per block instance, a matrix signal is used as a container.
+This information can be dynamically changed in FIFO mode during real-time application execution.
+Therefore, you send the information through the block input instead of setting block parameters.
+To transmit more than one CAN message per block instance, use a matrix signal as a container.

 For examples of constructing the matrix signal for the FIFO Write block, see CAN FIFO Loopback Tests.